graph LR

 The ATT focuses on the average effect of the treatment only for those who actually received it - often by their own choice.
 The conceptual comparison is between the observed outcomes of the treated users and the outcomes they would have had if they had not been treated.

-This estimand is best suited for answering questions like: “How effective is our feature for users who actually adopt it?”; especially relevant when adoption is voluntary, which is often the case in digital products.
+This estimand answers questions such as: “How effective is our feature for users who actually adopt it?”
+It is especially relevant when adoption is voluntary, as it often is in digital products.

 To make this clear: suppose only 60% of users chose to use the new algorithm.
 The ATT measures the difference between the total spent of those users and the total spent they would have had if they had continued using the old algorithm: